 - In Kibera, AGI-K had significant effects on violence reduction, primary school completion and schooling self-efficacy, sexual and reproductive health knowledge, social safety nets, financial literacy and savings behavior, and household economic status.

 - In Wajir, AGI-K had statistically significant effects on primary school enrollment, positive gender norms and self-efficacy, financial literacy, and savings behavior.

 Information from randomized controlled trials can be reliably used to shape the field of adolescent girls’ policy and programs.
-This project will identify best practices, refine the critical elements of girl-centered programs, and help to eliminate ineffective approaches.
+This project identifies best practices, refines the critical elements of girl-centered programs, and helps to eliminate ineffective approaches.

 The AGI-K intervention ended in 2017.
 The study’s midline assessment results were released in 2018 and endline results of the program's longer-term impacts were published in 2020.
 The Council will build on this evidence—testing the most effective models for scaling up in partnership with the Wajir County Government.